idun-corp/docs/service-object/README.md

 1. Router picks up a ServiceObject and tests for existing route filters.
 1. ServiceObject put into the specific dispatcher queue(s).
 1. Dedicated Dispatcher picks up ServiceObject and dispatches based on the provided information.

+## Using API

+Please see [Open API Specification (Swagger) docs](https://api.serviceobject.proptechos.com/api/swagger/ui) for details and to try it out.
+(Note that if you are running a dedicated instance of ProptechOS, your api and your OAS will have a separate proptechos.com subdomain).

+### Authentication

+Authentication in ProptechOS uses OAuth 2.0 protocol.
+It can be separated into two categories:

+- **interactive authentication** - for applications accessing the API on behalf of user, like web apps and UIs
+- **client_credentials (deamon application) authentication** - for applications working without user interaction.
+See more in the Authentication section